 In the year 2000, a lengthy report on Premanand appeared in a London newspaper.
 Some errors are said to have been incorporated, although the basic information came from Premanand.
 This article emphasises that several attempts were made to kill the subject by the followers of “godmen” (as Premanand called them).
 He is here said to have visited almost every village in India, made 7,000 speeches, and written 36 books.

-Premanand revealed that he left home in Tamil Nadu at the age of eighteen in search of a guru.
-He claims a link with both Aurobindo Ghosh (Shri Aurobindo) and Ramana Maharshi; however, it was a less well known teacher of kundalini yoga who precipitated his scepticism.
-That guru resorted to a cheap “miracle” trick which involved the application of chemical agents to a piece of paper bearing a mantra.
+Premanand revealed that he left home in Tamil Nadu, at the age of eighteen, in search of a guru.
+He claimed a link with both Aurobindo Ghosh (Shri Aurobindo) and Ramana Maharshi; however, it was a less well known teacher of kundalini yoga who precipitated his scepticism.
+That guru resorted to a cheap “miracle” trick involving the application of chemical agents to a piece of paper bearing a mantra.
 When the paper was lighted, only the mantra (untreated with chemicals) survived.
-Premanand was at first deceived, but was stunned when he happened to see how the guru performed this trick.
+At first deceived, Premanand was stunned when he happened to see how the guru performed this trick.
 He traced the beginning of his sceptical career to that episode.
-He afterwards learnt how to accomplish the “miracle” feats that were in widespread vogue.
+He afterwards learnt how to accomplish the “miracle” feats occurring in a widespread vogue.

-Originally an ardent meditator, the disillusioned ex-yogi at first hesitated to tour villages because of his lack of an academic education.
-Yet Premanand became a consistent crowd-puller, his prolific energy being devoted to travel twenty days every month.
-He could perform any “miracle” trick, but he would always carefully explain afterwards how the deceit was achieved.
+Originally an ardent meditator, the disillusioned ex-yogi at first hesitated to tour villages, because of his lack of an academic education.
+However, Premanand became a consistent crowd-puller, his prolific energy being devoted to travel twenty days every month.
+He could perform any “miracle” trick.
+He would always carefully explain afterwards how the deceit was achieved.
 He walked on fire, consumed fire, laid on beds of nails, and stopped his heartbeat.
-And much more besides.
+He also knew many other "tricks."
 Premanand gained television appearances and many enemies alongside the admirers.
 The “godmen” he ridiculed called him rakshasa or demon.
 When he published his first book on Sathya Sai Baba, entitled The Lure of Miracles, Sathya Sai devotees burned the heresy.

 l to r: Basava Premanand eating fire, Sathya Sai Baba (wordings from other sites)

-The “godmen” contingents harbour vindictive temperaments.
+The “godmen” contingents harboured vindictive temperaments.
 “Premanand says he has received numerous anonymous midnight phonecalls, threatening everything from public flogging to murder.
-More than once, his group of fellow magicians have doubled as bodyguards to protect him from being stoned or knifed.”
-(Beatrice Newbery, “Miracles don’t happen,” The Independent, Dec.
+More than once, his group of fellow magicians have doubled as bodyguards to protect him from being stoned or knifed” (Beatrice Newbery, “Miracles don’t happen,” The Independent, Dec.
 24th 2000).
-Premanand had a protective metal rod in a damaged knee which survived an attack from Hindus wielding big sticks.
-The varied attacks he attributed to Hindu fundamentalists and devotees of the godmen, especially the Sathya Sai camp; Christian objectors were also implied due to his dismissal of miracles.
+Premanand required surgery to place a protective metal rod in his damaged knee, which survived an attack from Hindus wielding big sticks.
+The varied attacks he attributed to Hindu fundamentalists and devotees of the godmen, especially the Sathya Sai camp.
+Christian objectors were also implied due to his dismissal of miracles.

 The proscribing nature of sectarian arguments are well known to careful investigators.
 In 2006, the following quote was stigmatised in a Wikipedia User page of Moreno: “According to Kevin Shepherd, the former national leader of the Sathya Sai movement in Norway, Robert Priddy, expressed the opinion that Sathya Sai Baba was an accomplice to the 1993 murders, among others based on information given to him by his friend V.K.
 Narasimhan.”
 This quote was formulated by Wikipedia editors.
 Moreno strongly disputed the quote in his hostile Wikipedia User page entitled User:SSS108/Kevin Shepherd.
 See 22.1 and 22.3 above.

 I did indeed mention the Priddy data to which Moreno was so hostile, but without defining this as an opinion.
 See my Investigating the Sai Baba Movement, 2005, p.
-293. There is logical difficulty in avoiding the strongly implied complicity of Sathya Sai.
-That alleged complicity was independently urged in a lengthy book by Premanand, which was not mentioned in the very misleading Wikipedia User page featuring the cult advocates Jossi Fresco and GJ Moreno.
-See further Premanand, Murders in Sai Baba’s Bedroom (2001), which has something to say about the four "alleged assailants" who were killed at the guru’s private quarters in 1993.
-See also the dispute between Premanand and Moreno.
-Here Premanand says: "I have collected enough materials to prove that his (Moreno's) comments, accusations and response were not to find the truth but by hook or crook to absolve Sathya Sai Baba."
+293. There is a logical difficulty in avoiding the strongly implied complicity of Sathya Sai.
+That alleged complicity was independently urged in a lengthy book by Premanand, which was not mentioned in the very misleading Wikipedia User page featuring the cult advocates Jossi Fresco and G. J. Moreno.
+See further Premanand, Murders in Sai Baba’s Bedroom (2001), which has much to say about the four "alleged assailants" who were killed at the guru’s private quarters in 1993.
+See also More misleading claims of Moreno.
+Here Premanand informs: "I have collected enough materials to prove that his (Moreno's) comments, accusations and response were not to find the truth but by hook or crook to absolve Sathya Sai Baba."

-The alleged murder of Premanand’s son in 2003 by supporters of Sathya Sai is a fraught issue.
+The alleged murder of Premanand’s son in 2003, by supporters of Sathya Sai, is a fraught issue.
 Premanand himself pressed this matter, but unsuccessfully.
 The insidious political process of support for the guru was a deterrent for due official investigation into relevant matters.
-In another direction, the complaint has been aired that Tony Blair stopped British Metropolitan Police investigation into the Sathya Sai Organisation, due to political considerations about not offending the Indian government.
+In another direction, the complaint was made that Tony Blair stopped British Metropolitan Police investigation into the Sathya Sai Organisation, because of political considerations about not offending the Indian government.
 This loaded decision of the former British Prime Minister is said to have been made on the basis of contracts for expensive British jet aeroplanes that were signed by the Indian Prime Minister.
 Trade before scruple, is the allegation here.